tegal1337/YOMEN/README.md

 # Requerements

 - Node 18+ / Bun Latest Version (bun is strongly recommended)
-- Windows ( Currently this only support windows only for now)
+- Windows ( Currently this only support windows for now)

 #  Installation